hosie/integration-dashboard/README.md

 Visualisation of activity across multiple integration nodes.
 For use with IBM Integration Bus.

 This is still early days in the development of this project.
-Most of the effort until this point has been to put a framework in place that allows the data visualisation widgets to be easily created in a way that can be re-used and embedded in your own dashboard.
+Most of the effort until this point has been to develop a framework that provides a javascript interface to operational data from IBM Integration Bus and to facilitate with the development and re-use of widgets that visualise those data.
 In future, it would be good to put energy into developing more widgets and maybe even a usable dashboard application that embeds these widgets.

 The widgets are exposed as angular directives.
 Including one of these widgets in your application can be as straight forward as...